-New drugs and treatments have improved the outlook for people with CF. To treat lung problems, children with CF need to have physical therapy for about a half hour every day.
+Not yet, but new drugs and treatments have improved the outlook for people with CF. To treat lung problems, most children with CF need to have daily physical therapy.
 This therapy helps clear mucus from the lungs.
-The therapy can be done by parents or other family members.
+It is easy to do and can be done by parents or other family members.

 - Testing based on your ethnicity if your ethnic group is known to be at higher risk (ethnic-based screening)

 - Testing for many disorders at once (expanded carrier screening)